-Recognizing the extraordinary service and bravery of Missouri’s public safety officers, in April 2017, the Missouri Department of Public Safety established four additional medals recognizing exceptional public service by Missouri public safety officers: the Public Safety Medal of Merit, the Governor’s Medal, the Director’s Leadership Medal, and the Hall of Fame Award.
+Recognizing the extraordinary service and bravery of Missouri’s public safety officers, in April 2017, the Missouri Department of Public Safety established four additional medals recognizing exceptional public service by Missouri responders and public safety personnel: the Public Safety Medal of Merit, the Governor’s Medal, the Director’s Leadership Medal, and the Hall of Fame Award.

 The department also established the Public Safety Civilian Partnership Award to recognize the valuable or courageous assistance by civilians to Missouri’s public safety community in an emergency situation.

 All Department of Public Safety award nominations are also reviewed by the Missouri Medal of Valor Review Board, which recommends individuals for recognition to the director of the Department of Public Safety.

-To be eligible for the Public Safety Medal of Merit, the Governor’s Medal, the Director’s Leadership Medal or the Hall of Fame Award a person must have been serving a public agency, with or without compensation, as a firefighter, law enforcement officer or some emergency response role.
-Those who are eligible include state and local corrections, court and civil defense officers (emergency management personnel) are also eligible.
+To be eligible for the Public Safety Medal of Merit, the Governor’s Medal, the Director’s Leadership Medal or the Hall of Fame Award a person must have been serving a public agency, with or without compensation, as a firefighter, law enforcement officer or some other emergency response role.
+Those who are eligible include state and local corrections, and court and civil defense officers (emergency management personnel).

 Public Safety Medal of Merit

 The Public Safety Medal of Merit is awarded to public safety officers in recognition of an individual’s brave actions above and beyond the call of normal duty that played a critical role in successfully resolving a situation that endangered public safety.

 The Governor’s Medal is awarded to a group of public safety officers (an organized team that works and trains together, such as a unit, squad, company, task force, etc., or an ad hoc group of responders who work together during a single event) in recognition of acts above and beyond the call of normal duty during a critical incident or life-threatening situation in which the collective performance or teamwork of the group was essential to the successful resolution of the incident.

 Director’s Leadership Medal